Roman number d. How do Roman numerals work?

 • XC = 90

-It should be noted that other methods of "subtraction" are not allowed; thus, the number 99 should be written as XCIX, but not as IC.
-However, nowadays, in some cases, a simplified notation of Roman numbers is also used: for example, in Microsoft Excel, when converting Arabic numerals to Roman using the “ROMAN ()” function, you can use several types of representation of numbers, from classical to highly simplified (for example, the number 499 can be written as CDXCIX, LDVLIV, XDIX, VDIV, or ID).
-The simplification is that to reduce any digit, any other digit can be written to the left of it:
+It should be noted that other methods of “subtraction” are not acceptable; thus, the number 99 should be written as XCIX, but not as IC.
+However, nowadays, in some cases, a simplified notation of Roman numerals is also used: for example, in Microsoft Excel, when converting Arabic numerals to Roman using the “ROMAN()” function, you can use several types of representation of numbers, from classical to highly simplified (for example, the number 499 can be written as CDXCIX, LDVLIV, XDIX, VDIV or ID).
+The simplification is that to reduce a digit, any other digit can be written to the left of it:

 • 95.
 One hundred (C), subtract 5 (V), get 95 (VC) instead of XCV

-Roman numerals can also be used to write large numbers.
-To do this, a line is placed above those numbers that represent thousands, and a double line is placed above the numbers that represent millions.
+Large numbers can also be written using Roman numerals.
+To do this, a line is placed over those numbers that denote thousands, and a double line is placed over the numbers that denote millions.
 For example, the number 123123 would look like this:

-And a million is like I, but not with one, but with two features at the head: I
+And a million is like I, but with not one, but two features at the head: I

 Application